BandedHawk/windows-on-usb/windows-on-usb.md

     `VBoxManage clonemedium --format RAW "Windows USB Install.vdi" windows-usb.img`

 7. We are going to prepare the USB drive for copying the image we have just created onto it.
 Plug in the USB drive into your Linux system.
 Start gparted, targeting that USB drive.
 Remove any partitions on the drive.
-We will create a new partition of type GPT.
+We will create a new partition table of type GPT.
 The GUID Partition Table (GPT) was introduced with EFI.
 Windows 11 in particular needs a boot disk with GPT.
+I recommend a fast SSD USB drive.
+That will ensure better Windows performance.

 ![alt text](https://raw.githubusercontent.com/BandedHawk/windows-on-usb/master/images/gparted.png "GParted Main Screen")